Telecominfraproject/wlan-cloud-ucentralgw/README.md

 }
 ```

-#### Controller wants the AP to apply a given configuration
+#### Controller wants the AP to reboot
-Controller sends this command when it believes the AP should load a new config
+Controller sends this command when it believes the AP should reboot
 ```
 { 	"jsonrpc" : "2.0" ,
       "method" : "reboot" ,
         "params" : {
 	        "serial" : <serial number> ,
-	        "uuid" : <waiting to apply this configuration>, "when" : UTC time when to apply this config, 0 mean immediate, this is a suggestion },
+	        "when" : <UTC time when to apply this config, 0 mean immediate, this is a suggestion>
+        },
       "id" : <some number>
 }